Bankruptcy For Consumers And Businesses

 How do you qualify for Chapter 7 bankruptcy?

 This chapter helps individuals discharge unsecured debts, such as those from medical bills and credit cards.
-To qualify, an individual, whose debts are primarily consumer debts, must pass a means tests to determine whether their income allows monthly payments to creditors.
+To qualify, an individual, whose debts are primarily consumer debts, must pass a means test to determine whether their income allows monthly payments to creditors.
+Common examples of these kinds of debts include credit card debt, medical debt, unpaid utility bills and personal loans.
 The means test does not apply if the debts are primarily business debts.
 Chapter 7 does not have a given debt limit to apply.

 How do you qualify for Chapter 13 bankruptcy?

 Chapter 13 helps individuals protect property and avoid eviction procedures.
-Individuals with considerable income who have unsecured debts of up to $419,275 and secured debts of less than $1,257,850 may be eligible.
+Individuals with considerable income who have unsecured debts (medical debts, credit card debts, utility debts, and personal loans) of up to $419,275 and secured debts (mortgages, auto loans or other loans with collateral) of less than $1,257,850 may be eligible.
 However, potential candidates must prove their capacity to pay the regular monthly obligations or installments in accordance with the repayment plan that is involved in Chapter 13.
+Like Chapter 7 bankruptcy, this option of bankruptcy also discharges unsecured debts.

 Bankruptcy For Businesses And Farmers